 In Ancient Rome, the type of tunic you wore — and its stripes — indicated your status in life; the wider the stripe, the higher the standing.

-You never know what you can find at Paris’ famed Clignancourt flea market — that’s where Tory found the inspiration for the collection’s now-signature tunic.
+You never know what you can find at Paris’ famed Clignancourt flea market — that’s where Tory found the inspiration for the collection’s signature tunic.

 When Nan Kempner was refused entry into New York’s La Côte Basque restaurant because she was wearing pants, she took them off and rolled right in wearing just her top — a YSL tunic.